 Kondo always suggests starting off your spring cleaning by thanking your home.
-It’s provided shelter for your family, it’s a relaxing haven after work, a playground for your children and a place where you and your loved ones have built many happy memories.
-I thanked my home (albeit slightly awkwardly) and got to work with the first step in her five-part series.
+It’s a workplace, a school, a playground, and it’s the place where you and your loved ones have built many happy memories.
+Thank your home (this can be slightly awkward), and get to work with the first step in her five-part series.
 Cleaning out your closet.

 Goodbye Clothes, Hello Space

-Next Kondo suggests moving onto books.
-This part was easy—I love all of my books and if they don’t bring me joy I don’t keep them in the first place.
-(Why would I want to relive a particularly bad ending?)
-Take everything out of your shelves and find which books and magazines bring you joy and which are just there to look pretty on your coffee table.
+Next Kondo suggests moving on to books.
+This part was easier—I love all of my books and if they don’t bring me joy I don’t keep them in the first place.
+(Who wants to relive a particularly bad ending?)
+Take everything out of your shelves and find which books and magazines bring you joy and which are just there to look pretty or take up space on your coffee table.